Skip to main content

 About 1 out of 5 lymphomas in the United States is a follicular lymphoma.
 This is usually a slow-growing (indolent) lymphoma, although some follicular lymphomas can grow quickly.

 Follicular lymphomas often respond well to treatment, but they are hard to cure.
 These lymphomas may not need to be treated when they are first diagnosed.
-Instead, treatment may be delayed until the lymphoma starts causing problems.
+Often, treatment may be delayed until the lymphoma starts causing problems.
 Over time, some follicular lymphomas can turn into a fast-growing diffuse large B-cell lymphoma.

 Chronic lymphocytic leukemia (CLL) /small lymphocytic lymphoma (SLL)